 How safe are school buses?
 Top

 According to the National Safety Council, school buses are the safest form of ground transportation.
-In fact they are about 40 times safer then the family car.
+In fact they are about 40 times safer than the family car.

 The bus didn't show up on time.
 How long should my child wait at the stop?
 Top

 Your child should arrive at the stop at least 10 minutes before the scheduled arrival time of the bus.
 If there is a substitute driver, the times may not be absolutely consistent with the regular times.
 If the bus is late, ask your child to remain at the stop.
 Buses break down, roads are blocked, drivers become ill or have emergencies, but there will always be a bus at every stop.
 If the wait becomes 10 minutes or longer, call the appropriate bus yard.

-Who do I call with a transportation problem after hours?
+Who do I call with a transportation emergency after hours?
 Top

 Call School Safety and Security at (480) 472-1150.
 School Safety and Security has a listing of contact telephone numbers for transportation supervisors and are able to contact staff members to handle any type of situation regarding school buses.